-When incriminating evidence is sufficient at any time in the process, one or more RPFs/Certified Specialists (CRMs) serving as "Expert Witnesses" may examine the situations regarding the complaint.
+When incriminating evidence is sufficient at any time in the process, one or more RPFs/Certified Specialists (CRMs) serving as "Expert Witnesses" may be assigned to examine the situations regarding the complaint.

-"Standards" of performance are established using the "prudent forester concept" where the evaluation by independent RPFs/Certified Specialists (CRMs) of similar qualifications and experience, is used to establish proper and prudent actions in any specific situation.
+Consistent with long-standing precedents relating to professional conduct, "sStandards" of performance are established using the "prudent forester concept" where the evaluation by independent RPFs/Certified Specialists (CRMs) of similar qualifications and experience, is used to establish proper and prudent actions in any specific situation.